 Social media has grown by leaps and bounds over the past few years.
-Within your contact information, include a LinkedIn profile (create it if you did not have one) and perhaps go one step further and add a Twitter or Facebook® handle or Skype and instant message names.
-Including this information shows that you are technologically savvy.
+Within your contact information, make sure to include the link to your LinkedIn profile.
+Including this information help you showcase even more of your skills and experience while also showing that you are technologically savvy.

 Cover letters are like the frames to a piece of art.
 The artwork may be okay by itself, but the added frame provides another dimension and makes the art stand out.
 In a similar way, the cover letter adds value to a resume and to your presentation to a hiring manager.
 When you write a cover letter, you should, whenever you can, address it to a specific person, note why you are sending it, match your skills to the specific job requirements, and conclude by asking for an interview.

 2. Review, review, review

 Nothing is worse than sending a cover letter and resume with typos.
 Proofread your letter and resume at least twice before sending or handing them out.
 Ask someone else to proofread them also.
 Consider contacting a few references (your accounting professor, for example) for feedback.
 This would also be a good time to ask the references if you can use their name for a recommendation.
 As an alternative, you can go to a number of resume websites for help, such as Emurse.com, a website that creates, shares, and stores your resume online for free.